BerndWessels/preact-redux-isomorphic/README.md

 You can replace that easily with your own custom logic.
 Just make sure you dispatch the `ROOT_STATE_READY_TO_RENDER` action when you are ready to render and serve the site to the client.

+### Serverless SSR on AWS

+To build for a real serverless SSR just run `npm run build:serverless`

+- This will give you a `client` folder.
+  - Create a `S3` bucket that will host your `static resources`.
+  - Create a subfolder called `_` within that bucket.
+  - Copy everything within the `client` folder into the `_` subfolder in the `S3` bucket.
+- This will also give you the server files.
+  - Create a `Lambda` function.
+  - Zip the `index.js` and `client` folder together into an archive and upload it into your `Lambda` function.
+- Now create a `CloudFront Distribution` with 2 `origins`.
+  - The `default origin` will point to the `API Gateway Endpoint` that calls the `Lambda Function`.
+  - The resource `origin` uses the `_` path to point to the `S3` static resources bucket.

+If you have no idea what all this is or you like more details, please contact me.
+I have `terraform` scripts that build all of this infrastructure automatically.

 # Contributing